Zamiell/stardew-valley/Min-Max_Guide.md

   * Craft + place Quality Sprinklers, craft + place Scarecrows.
   * Hoe + plant Parsnips (as a "linger crop" to keep the squares watered on Summer 1).
   * Craft + place extra furnaces with your spare copper.
-  * Start to plant acorns in a corner of the farm to build up an Oak tree forest.
+  * Start to plant acorns in a corner of the farm to build up an Oak Tree forest.
     * Eventually, you will use [Tree Fertilzier](https://stardewvalleywiki.com/Tree_Fertilizer) on them.
   * Farm more ore in the mines (on floor 20/40/80).